 Lacking a reliable way to mount my DSLR, and not having a dedicated macro lens, I went back to the Epson scanners.
 This time, I went for the V600 for no reason other than Amazon no longer stocked the $50 cheaper V550.

 But now, a year later, I’ve revisited DSLR scanning, and have been loving the results I’m getting with my Sony A7III.
 A big reason for that is because I bought the right equipment to make it work this time.
+(Find out what gear I use to scan film with my digital camera here).

 But even though I admit there are many reasons why DSLR scanning is superior to using a flatbed scanner, I do believe that this unit still has a place on the market.
 If you’re new to film photography and are thinking about purchasing one of these scanners, I absolutely recommend it.
 But if you already have a DSLR camera with a macro lens, then it may be worth spending a bit extra to get into scanning with your camera.